 - Now we got the table that we started our journey with but in this case from largest to smallest ages.

-3. Use VBA Code to Flip Data Horizontally
+3. Applying Excel VBA Code to Flip Data Horizontally

 If you are a VBA freak like me, you may not oppose using a VBA code to flip data!
 Just execute the following simple steps.